lapozzo/jenkins-shared-library-example/README.md

 ## Create a Shared Library (respecting the [directory structure](https://jenkins.io/doc/book/pipeline/shared-libraries/))

-* Example in the sharedLibrary folder
+* Example in the "vars" folder

 ## Configure the shared library in the Jenkins